Here's a tune that I composed and play soprano saxophone on. From the

 The "Golden Record" on the Voyager spacecraft.
 The ultimate, physically instantiated, "Desert Island Disk".
 Featuring Valya Balkanska, Chuck Berry ("Send more Chuck Berry"), Bach, Pygmy, Gamelan, Stravinsky, and Blind Willie Johnson, but not the Beatles because EMI objected.
 The following link allows you to play all the content (click on the large round object in the upper left).

-Recordings like The Chase and The Hunt are often described as "duels" or "battles" or "cutting contests"; this strikes me as completely wrong.
-Rather, these seem like cooperative ventures, where Wardell and Dexter Gordon are having a blast completing each others melodic lines.
-(I'm sure that what went on in some of the late night jam sessions one reads about was much more competetive)
+Recordings such as The Chase and The Hunt are often described as "duels" or "battles" or "cutting contests"; that seems inappropriate in this case.
+They seem to me to be more of a cooperative work, where Wardell and Dexter Gordon are having a blast completing each others melodic lines (a continuous melody without circular breathing!).
+I expect that what went on in some of the late night jam sessions one reads about was much more competitive :-).

 Wardell's "The Hunt" is mentioned repeatedly in Jack Kerouac's "On the Road" (in my Signet paperback edition, at least on pages 94 and 105).
 "They ate voraciously as Dean, sandwich in hand, stood bowed and jumping before the big phonograph, listening to a wild bop record I had just bought called "The Hunt", with Dexter Gordon and Wardell Gray blowing their tops before a screaming audience that gave the record fantastic frenzied volume".

 Bill Moody has done a series of jazz-oriented mystery novels.
-"Death of a Tenor Man" (1995, Walker Publishing Company) is a fictional story of a contemporary detective and jazz pianist investigating Wardell Gray's mysterious death.
+"Death of a Tenor Man" (1995, Walker Publishing Company) is a fictional story of a contemporary detective and jazz pianist investigating the suspicious circumstances of Wardell Gray's death in Las Vegas.